 Rich Heitz, the lead street outreach case manager for Phoenix Rescue Services, said that while his relationship-building style of outreach would be greatly aided by having people remain in place, there was a lot more to consider.

 “I think there’s pros and cons […].
 A sanctioned area would be good, but where would that sanctioned area be?
 Would there be bus lines?
 Are there going to be any kind of services for them?
 Or is it just a spot,” he said.
-While praising the Zone’s proximity to services, both on the CASS campus and through nearby organizations like his own, he also acknowledged the reality of trash and violence, two things that have been issues there.
+While praising the Zone’s proximity to services, both on the HSC and through nearby organizations like his own, he also acknowledged the reality of trash and violence, two things that have been issues there.

 “When you get so many people together like that, a lot of attitudes arising, man.
 Especially when it’s hot.
 There’s a lot of irritability going on,” Heitz said.